Stellar feedback drives the baryon deficiency in low-mass galaxies: Supplementary Text

 \subsection{Mg\,\textsc{ii} Absorption in the CGM}

 As demonstrated in the main text, we find that outflow velocities decline rapidly as they propagate in massive galaxies ($M_*>10^{10}\,{\rm M_{\odot}}$).
 This behavior may leave a distinct imprint on the metal distribution within the CGM, potentially differentiating low- and high-mass galaxies.
-To explore this further, we analyze $\rm EW$(Mg\,\textsc{ii}) in the CGM using stacked background quasar spectra.
+To explore this further, we analyze the total equivalent width of Mg\,\textsc{ii} doublets, $\rm EW$(Mg\,\textsc{ii}), in the CGM using stacked background quasar spectra.
 The methodology for this CGM analysis differs somewhat from the approach adopted in our primary study, as summarized below (see Chen et al.~\cite{Chen24} for a comprehensive description).

-Using the DESI EDR catalog, we identify quasar-galaxy pairs by cross-matching their coordinates and selecting those with a projected impact parameter of $<150\,\rm kpc$.
+Using the DESI EDR catalog, we identify quasar-ELG pairs by cross-matching their coordinates and selecting those with a projected impact parameter of $<150\,\rm kpc$.
 To mitigate contamination from quasar-associated absorption features, we require that the quasar redshifts exceed those of the foreground galaxies by $\Delta z>0.02$.
+To investigate the azimuthal dependence of Mg\,\textsc{ii} absorption, we further require that the galaxies have position angle measurements from DESI legacy imaging surveys.
 We first fit the intrinsic quasar spectra using \texttt{PyQSOFit}~\cite{pyqsofit} for each individual spectrum.
 The observed spectra are then normalized by dividing them by their best-fit quasar model spectrum.
 To further suppress high-frequency noise, we apply a median filter to the normalized spectra, excluding the wavelength regions containing Mg\,\textsc{ii} absorption to avoid biasing the smoothing process.
 Finally, we stack the processed spectra in the rest-frame of the foreground galaxies, generating a composite spectrum by taking the median flux at each wavelength.

 The stacked Mg\,\textsc{ii} absorption spectra of the CGM are shown in Figure~\ref{fig:cgm_spec}, which corresponds to the data points in the bottom panel of Figure~\ref{fig:gravity} in the main text.
-To quantify the absorption strength, we model the Mg\,\textsc{ii} doublet using a double-Gaussian profile and calculate the equivalent width by integrating the absorption flux over a 3$\sigma$ wavelength window centered on the best-fit model.
+To quantify the absorption strength, we fit the Mg\,\textsc{ii} doublet using a double-Gaussian profile.
+The Mg\,\textsc{ii} total equivalent width, $\rm EW(Mg\,\textsc{ii})$, is derived by integrating the absorption flux over the 3$\sigma$ spectral windows centered on the best-fit Gaussian profiles \cite{Chen24}.
 Uncertainties in the EW measurements are derived from 100 bootstrap iterations.
+Some unexpected features appear beyond the Mg\,\textsc{ii} doublets, which could originate from the smoothing kernel applied to the spectra, given the limited stacking sample size and thus low S/N of the composite spectra.